nandini-gangrade/Courier_Management_System/Coding.md

 print(f"Is the order delivered? {is_delivered}")
 ```

-2. **Categorize Parcels by Weight:**
+## 2. Categorize Parcels by Weight:
-    - Implement a switch-case statement to categorize parcels based on their weight into "Light," "Medium," or "Heavy."
+**- Implement a switch-case statement to categorize parcels based on their weight into "Light," "Medium," or "Heavy."**

 ```python
 def categorize_parcel(weight):